Yukti Thareja

-Yukti Thareja (born 6 January 2000) is an Indian model and actress.
+Yukti Thareja (born 5 January 2000) is an Indian model and actress.
 In 2019, she participated in the reality shows MTV Supermodel of the Year.
 She also appeared in the films Rangabali (2023) and Marco (2024).

 Early life

-Thareja was born on 6 January 2000 in Karnal, Haryana.
+Thareja was born on 5 January 2000.
 She began her modeling career with "Oppo Delhi Times Fresh Face 2017", while pursuing her graduation from Sri Guru Gobind Singh College of Commerce, Delhi.